shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/programmatic-guaranteed-deal-for-monetize-ssp--third-party-ad-server-pacing--tag-integration--api-setup-guide.md

 properties associated with inventory, inventory types, allowlists, blocklists, device types, and so forth.
 For more information on available fields, see the [Profile Service](profile-service.md).

-To create a PG deal line item profile, do the following (For more information, see [Profile Service](profile-service.md)):
+To create a PG deal line item profile, do the following (for more information, see [Profile Service](profile-service.md)):

 1. Create a PG deal line item profile JSON: